github/docs/data/reusables/dependabot/supported-package-managers.md

 {% note %}

+**Notes:**

-**Note:** When you upload Gradle dependencies to the dependency graph using the dependency submission API, all project dependencies are uploaded, even indirect dependencies that aren't explicitly mentioned in any dependency file.
-When an alert is detected in an indirect dependency, {% data variables.product.prodname_dependabot %} isn't able to find the vulnerable dependency in the repository, and therefore won't create a security update for that alert.
+- When you upload Gradle dependencies to the dependency graph using the dependency submission API, all project dependencies are uploaded, even transitive dependencies that aren't explicitly mentioned in any dependency file.
+When an alert is detected in a transitive dependency, {% data variables.product.prodname_dependabot %} isn't able to find the vulnerable dependency in the repository, and therefore won't create a security update for that alert.
+- {% data variables.product.prodname_dependabot_version_updates %} will, however, create pull requests when the parent dependency is explicitly declared as a direct dependency in the project's manifest file.

 {% endnote %}
 {% endif %}